 Saminaz Akhter Selected as City Lead in Washington, D.C. for Leadership Council on Legal Diversity

 Blank Rome LLP is pleased to announce that partner Saminaz Akhter was selected as a City Lead in Washington, D.C., for the Leadership Council on Legal Diversity (“LCLD”), a role that serves to further promote LCLD’s mission of advancing diversity and build a more equitable legal profession throughout the United States.
-City Leads for the LCLD 2021–2022 term were announced during the Tenth Annual LCLD Alumni Leadership Symposium, held virtually from June 17-18, 2021.
+City Leads for the LCLD 2021–2022 term were announced during the Tenth Annual LCLD Alumni Leadership Symposium, held virtually from June 17 to 18, 2021.

 Saminaz previously served as a LCLD 2015 Fellow and currently serves as a LCLD mentor and diversity and inclusion ambassador.
 Saminaz has also formed an internal LCLD community within Blank Rome comprised of Krystal Studavent Ramsey, Blank Rome’s Director of Diversity & Inclusion and current LCLD mentor; Melanie Carter, LCLD 2021 Fellow and 2017 Pathfinder; and Ernestine Mings and Asima Ahmad, LCLD 2021 Pathfinders.
 They will work together to identify diversity, equity, and inclusion (“DEI”) opportunities to advance LCLD’s initiatives within the firm and legal industry at large.